jmccu2010/thedocs/projects/proxmox/index.md

 I plan to :

 1. Redeploy Proxmox OS
 2. Deploy LXC Containers
    1. Jellyfin with Cockpit Web Console
    2. Docker Server

-3. Deploy Linux Mint Virtual Machine
+3. Deploy Windows 11 Virtual Machine
+---
+### My Goal
+The goal is to have a mini server were I can access my media content locally within my network and from within each of the Containers or VMs.